aguxez/connector/README.md

 ## Installation

-Not available in Hex for now, use Github's version.
+Not available in Hex, use Github's.

 ```elixir
 def deps do